-Short Term medical insurance, also called Temporary health insurance or Term health insurance, can provide a temporary solution to help fill gaps in coverage.
-Consider Short Term if you’re:
+Short term medical insurance, also called temporary health insurance or term health insurance, can provide a temporary solution to help fill gaps in coverage.
+Consider short term plans if you’re:

 Waiting for other coverage to begin